solid-contrib/information/README.md

 # Solid Resources
 [Read more about resources](https://github.com/solid/information/blob/master/solid-resources.md) that could be suited to building on Solid.
 If you know of any grants or channels to apply to resources that would allow developers to focus on building their application on solid, please do share them by [adding them to the list](https://github.com/solid/information/blob/master/solid-resources.md).

-# Solid Logo and Terms
-You can read a complete set of standardised definitions in the [Solid dictionary](https://github.com/solid/information/blob/master/solid-dictionary.md) and the [Solid Logo usage guidelines](https://github.com/solid/information/blob/master/solid-logo-usage-guidelines.md).

 # FAQs
 Read all past questions or ask a new question on the [Frequently Unanswered Questions](https://github.com/solid/information/blob/master/frequently-unanswered-questions.md) page.